-- op (str) The Pauli operator as a string "X", "Y", "Z", or "I" - index (Union[int, FormalArgument, QubitPlaceholder, None]) The qubit index that that operator is applied to. - coefficient (Union[Expression, int, float, complex]) The coefficient multiplying the operator, e.g. $1.5Z_1$

-id([sort_ops]) Returns an identifier string for the PauliTerm (ignor-

-L = 1 3/ ing the coefficient).

-· 0 11 1

-Table 16 Continue a nom providuo pago operations_as_set() Return a frozenset of operations in this term. copy() Properly creates a new PauliTerm, with a completely new dictionary of operators program rtype Program from_list(terms_list[, coefficient]) Allocates a Pauli Term from a list of operators and indices. pauli_string([qubits]) Return a string representation of this PauliTerm with- out its coefficient and with implicit qubit indices.
+- op (str) The Pauli operator as a string "X", "Y", "Z", or "I" - index (Union[int, FormalArgument, QubitPlaceholder, None]) The qubit index that that operator is applied to. - coefficient (Union[Expression, int, float, complex]) The coefficient multiplying the operator, e.g. $1.5Z_1$ id([sort_ops]) Returns an identifier string for the PauliTerm (ignor- · - 1 · 2 ing the coefficient). operations_as_set() Return a frozenset of operations in this term. copy() Properly creates a new PauliTerm, with a completely new dictionary of operators program rtype Program from_list(terms_list[, coefficient]) Allocates a Pauli Term from a list of operators and indices. pauli_string([qubits]) Return a string representation of this PauliTerm without its coefficient and with implicit qubit indices.